Help us improve your experience.

 Do you have time for a two-minute survey?

-Use this page to add a security policy rule that controls transit traffic within a context.
-The traffic is classified by matching its source and destination zones, the source and destination addresses, and the application that the traffic carries in its protocol headers with the policy database.
+The network traffic is classified by matching the security policy rules match criteria—the source and destination zones, the source and destination addresses, and the application that the traffic carries in its protocol headers with the policy database.

-You can also enable advanced security protection by specifying the following security profiles:
+You can also enable advanced security protection by specifying these security profiles:

 • Decrypt profile